TheNetAdmin/VANS/README.md

-# VANS: A Validated Non-Volatile Memory Simulator
+# VANS: A Validated Heterogeneous Memory Simulator

-VANS is a cycle-level NVRAM simulator.
-Its performance is initially calibrated to match the Intel Optane Persistent Memory.
-But you can reconfigure VANS to model other NVRAM systems.
+VANS is a cycle-level Heterogeneous Memory simulator.
+Its performance is initially calibrated to match the Intel Optane Persistent
+Memory.
+But you can reconfigure VANS to model other systems.

 VANS is part of our [MICRO 2020 paper](https://github.com/TheNetAdmin/LENS-VANS).